managedBlog/managedBlog.github.io/_posts/2019-12-10-Welcome-to-managed.md

 I hope that my blog – managed.modernEndpoint.com – and my collaborators' blogs – Scripted and Collaborative – will provide insight and value on how to manage solutions in the modern workplace.

 Thank you for visiting.
-Please follow me on Twitter (@managed_blog) for more updates!
+Please follow us on Twitter (@managed_blog) for more updates!

 Sean Bulger